allisterb/Alpheus/README.md

 ````
 Functions as first-class objects together with LINQ expressions are used to construct the parser grammar in C# while reusing and combining existing parser bits.

 * Augeas reads local file-system files only.
 Alpheus abstracts the I/O operations required for reading files into an interface and can read files from any class that implements the interface.
-For instance the DevAudit project implements I/O environments for SSH, GitHub, Docker containers et.al and uses Alpheus to directly parse and query configuration files from remote environments.
+For instance the [DevAudit](https://github.com/OSSIndex/DevAudit) project implements I/O environments for SSH, GitHub, Docker containers et.al and [uses Alpheus](https://github.com/OSSIndex/DevAudit/blob/dd0efc6b459711115450ae7decdf1162b882fe06/DevAudit.AuditLibrary/Servers/PostgreSQLServer.cs#L131) to directly parse and query configuration files from remote environments.

 * Alpheus understands the semantics of configuration files in addition to the syntax.
 For instance Alpheus can recognize MySQL `include` and `includedir` directives and inserts the parsed included files into the XML representation.
-E.g. from the follwing MySQL configuration:
+E.g. from the following MySQL configuration:
 ````
 [mysqlhotcopy]
 interactive-timeout